PTN407/PTN407.github.io/_posts/2023-11-06-StringMatching.md

 ### Longest common substring

 &nbsp;
 This can turn into "Find longest consecutive K-substring of P appear in L".
-Note that this only work if longest common substring have length of at least K, so if there are no consecutive K-substring of P appear in L, brute force all substring in P whose length < K.
+Note that this only works if the longest common substring has a length of at least K, so if there are no consecutive K-substrings of P appear in L, brute force all substring in P whose length < K.